Got a Problem With Your Foundation? Water in Your Basement?

 Merely having good working rain gutters will really help keep excess water away from your home.
 It is a simple fix that can have a big effect.

 Another major factor is the makeup of the particular soil your house was built on.
 Some types of soil swell more than others do when they get wet.
-Fortunately, here in Western Washington, our soil is only somewhat absorbent, it won’t swell as much as it can in some other areas of the country.
+Fortunately, here in Western Washington, the soil is only somewhat absorbent, it won’t swell as much as it can in some other areas of the country.

 Another cause of property issues that many homeowners ignore is having a large tree too close to your house.
 This may cause a problem if the tree’s roots grow underneath the house and put pressure on your slab, water and sewer pipes.